 - Spikenard oil is known for promoting the growth of hair and slowing down the graying process of graying.
 A 2011 animal study found that spikenard oil showed positive effects on hair growth activity.
 When using spikenard extract, there was a 30 percent reduction in the time it look for the hair to grow back on the tested rats, which makes it promising for human use.
 (5)

 - Lavender, thyme, cedarwood, sage and peppermint are other great options that may help increase scalp circulation.
 One recommendation to stimulate new hair growth is to combine three to four drops each of peppermint, rosemary and sage in one tablespoon of olive oil (I also recommend coconut oil or jojoba oil).
 Then you simply massage the mixture gently into the area(s) of concern one to two times each day.(6, 7)

-You may also want to my Rosemary, Cedarwood & Sage Hair Thickener, which is an essential oil triple threat against hair loss.
+You may also want to try my product, The Truth, which is an essential oil triple threat against hair loss.

 Reduce Emotional Stress